markbarlow/180bpm/_drafts/blog-ideas.md

 <span class="caption text-muted">XXX</span>

-Quotes
+Quotes:
-<blockquote> is all you need, maybe with <br>- Author Name
+<blockquote> is all you need, maybe with <br>- Author Name</blockquote>

 Images not used yet:
 - blog-shoe
-- those starting IMG from iphone, not cropped yet
+- blog-trees1 really nice
+- blog-trees5 or trees6 with the head, depending on which goes better with text of given post
+- blog-primrose1, primrose3 - various of each to try out (primrose2 did not crop but kept in case of inline use later e.g. dawn run picture)

 -----